realworldocaml/book/en/command-line-parsing.md

 let () = Command.run command
 ```

-The `do_hash` function accepts a filename parameter and prints the human-readalbe MD5
+The `do_hash` function accepts a filename parameter and prints the human-readable MD5
-string to the console sandard output.
+string to the console standard output.
 We want to control the inputs to this function
 via the command-line, and this is what the subsequent `command` value declares.
 If you compile this program and run it, the help screen looks like this: